SchmidtDSE/afscgap/paper/paper.md

 ---

 # Summary
-The Groundfish Assessment Program within NOAA's Alaska Fisheries Science Center produces longitudinal catch data for the region [@afscgap].
-Supporting ocean health research and fisheries management, these "hauls" report where marine species are found during bottom trawl surveys and in what quantities [@example].
-Increasing data usability for communities of diverse programming experience, Pyafscgap.org offers not just friendlier REST API operation for this economically and scientifically important dataset but query language compliation, memory-efficient algorithms for "zero-catch" inference, and interactive visual analytics.
-Altogether, this research toolset supports investigatory tasks not easily executable using the API service alone and broadens access through game and information design.
+The Groundfish Assessment Program within NOAA AFSC produces longitudinal catch data [@afscgap].
+Supporting ocean health research and fisheries management, these "hauls" report where bottom trawl surveys find marine species and in what quantities [@example].
+Increasing these data usability for communities of diverse programming experience, Pyafscgap.org offers query language compliation, memory-efficient algorithms for "zero-catch" inference, and interactive visual analytics for multiple locations' economically and scientifically important datasets.
+Altogether, this research toolset supports investigatory tasks across survey programs and broadens access through game and information design.

 # Statement of need
 Pyafscgap.org reduces barriers for use of NOAA AFSC RACE GAP^[Groundfish Assessment Program in the Resource Assessment and Conservation Engineering Division of the National Oceanic and Atmospheric Administration's Alaska Fisheries Science Center] data, offering: